villekf/OMEGA-doc/docs/source/features.rst

 Any data
 ^^^^^^^^
+* OpenCL and CUDA support (single precision only)
+ * Works with AMD, Nvidia or Intel GPUs
+ * Possibly also with mobile device GPUs such as Qualcomm
 * Supports any data that uses ray-tracing
  * Only the source and detector coordinates need to be input
  * Source and/or detector can be inside the FOV